Skip to content

 Industrial & Warehouse CAM Costs: Low Per-SF but High Pro-Rata Risk

 Industrial and warehouse tenants pay less in CAM than any other commercial real estate category.
 CBRE's Industrial & Logistics Market Report (2024) puts average CAM charges for bulk distribution facilities at $0.50–$1.50 per square foot annually, with light industrial and flex space running $1.50–$3.00/SF.
 Compare that to the $8–$15/SF common in office buildings or the $3–$12/SF found in retail, and it's easy to assume industrial tenants face negligible CAM exposure.
+What most tenants don't realize is that a low per-SF rate combined with a large footprint creates total dollar exposure that rivals office and retail, making the audit case just as strong.

 But the math works differently at scale.
-A 30,000-square-foot distribution tenant paying $1.50/SF in CAM owes $45,000 annually.
-A 2% pro-rata share error on that number costs $900 per year — and over a 6-year lookback, $5,400.
+Is a $45,000 annual CAM bill worth auditing?
+For a 30,000-square-foot distribution tenant paying $1.50/SF, the answer is yes.
+A 2% pro-rata share error on that number costs $900 per year, and over a 6-year lookback, $5,400.
 A 5% error costs $2,250 annually or $13,500 over six years.
 An industrial tenant occupying 80,000 SF with a 5% pro-rata error on a $2.00/SF CAM pool faces $8,000 in annual overcharges and $48,000 in recoverable damages over a 6-year lookback period.
+More on that below.

 The key insight for industrial tenants: dollar-per-SF rates are low, but footprint is large.
 Any percentage error in pro-rata share or denominator calculation costs more in absolute dollars than the same percentage error would in a smaller retail or medical office space.